LucanWizardry/CapstoneProject/README.md

 ## Technical
 I made BG with two other students.
 We used Unity and C# for the game development.
 The original soundtrack was made using Logic Pro X and the voice actors were recorded using Logic Pro X as well.
 The appropriated sound effects are from freesound.org.
+The physical assets are from the Unity Store or made using Rhino.

+## Updated Goal
+My plan with reviving my old project is to improve the game to the point that it is worthy of an itch.io page.
+The steps of this project are as follows:
+  1. removed copyrighted material and replace it with creative commons or original work
+  2. improve the visuals and audio already present
+  3. add more narrative points